 One of smartwatch’s abilities is to be able to synchronize data, including displaying notifications, alarms, social media, weather and so on, originally received on your smartphone.
 However, some watches can only handle certain data, so if this is important for you, you need to be aware of what your smartwatch can accept.

 It’s also important to consider the battery life of any prospective smartwatch.
 How long do you need it to last before charging?
 Does it need to survive a full day at work, then an evening out and about?
-Some batteries can last for 100+ hours, depending on use, and some only a few.
+Some batteries can last for 100+ hours (or 6-months if solar), and some only a few.

 Many of the newer models include water resistance, and the ability to make and receive phone calls, so it really is a case of shopping around and deciding what you need your smartwatch to do.

-Now let’s take a closer look at the best-rated smart watches in November, 2018:
+Now let’s take a closer look at the best-rated smart watches of the year:

 This is a truly smart smartwatch; rounded corners, soft beveled edges and changeable straps give a stylish, very wearable look for either gender.
-It uses both buttons, having three discreetly placed, and a touchscreen interface.
+It uses one button and a touchscreen interface.
 It very quickly synced with our phones, and with a quick glance at the manual, we were up and running.